-Illinois law allows the Government to seize your property even if you have not been convicted of a crime.
+Illinois law allows the Government to seize your property even if you have not been charged or convicted of a crime.
 This heavy-handed system is generally known as civil asset forfeiture.
 The Government only has show by a preponderance of the evidence (51% likely) that the assets in question are traceable to violations of certain laws.
 This relaxed burden of proof is much lower than that needed to convict someone of a crime, which is beyond a reasonable doubt.
 As a result, millions of dollars of property are seized every year from people who are never convicted of any crimes, including $190,000 from two brothers in Aurora several years ago, neither of whom had a criminal record at the time.

 Even if a person admits to committing a crime, or is eventually convicted, the question then becomes what assets can be traced back to the criminal activity?
 Or put another way, how creative can the Government get in trying to squeeze someone for every penny?
 They got pretty creative recently when police officers in Macon County, Illinois raided a house and seized marijuana, cocaine, a digital scale, and a $3 scratch-off lottery ticket, which turned out to be a $50,000 winner.